lauringlab/variant_pipeline/tutorial/README.md

 _If you expect a high level of pcr errors then use a two sided distribution.
 Set the disp option to two.sided_

 ## 3b) Calling all variants with python pipeline

+This pipeline tallies all bases at all positions.
+It outputs a JSON file, without filtering and calls NS/S relative to a the positions in a JSON input file. **The positions given by this pipeline are in python-speak and are base 0.
+They will be 1 position behind those given by the deepSNV pipeline which is base 1.**

 ```
 python ../bin/variantPipeline.py ../scripts/python_pipeline.groovy "./data/aligned_output/removed_duplicates/*.bam" ./data/all_variants ./options.yaml